jnozzi/cocoadev.com/markdown/StackTraces.md

 It looks like 10.5 has trivialized this problem.
 It provides three functions specifically designed for this: backtrace, backtrace_symbols, and backtrace_symbols_fd.

 The following example demonstrates the new functions, printing out the current call stack.
-Fancier, General/NSObject category additions should be obvious.
+Fancier, NSObject category additions should be obvious.

 Compile with nothing more than gcc EXAMPLE.c  -- John Engelhart